 I know where the indifference to SEO arises, especially in the so-called scientific click (no pun intended): a lack of knowledge.
 Scientists think SEO limits itself to link-building, social media, and technical website optimization practices.
 You’ll soon see this is not the case.

 SEO also gives a sense of time loss.
 Scientists, including communicators, want to spend valuable time on whatever they love: writing, pipetting, planning, selling products, or bossing people around.
 We don’t have time for complicated gimmicks, which have become as stigmatized as marketing.

 Instead, with the risk of stepping on precious toes, people in the scientific community tend to feel that our information should spread organically.
 We want websites and blog posts to resemble scientific research, where peers actively search for topics of interest and scroll through hundreds of journal articles per month to find valuable information.

 Why you should care about SEO for science

-Unfortunately, the real world doesn’t treat published website content like the research world treats knowledge.
-People don’t search for your information unless you’re a celebrity or an established authority.
-Plus, even if people search for your content, the dense internet jungle will probably hide yours from the light.
+Unfortunately, the real world doesn’t treat published website content like the research world values knowledge.
+People may not actively seek your information unless you’re a celebrity or an established authority.
+Also, even if individuals search for your content, the dense internet jungle often obscures it from the limelight.